zmalltalker/sketch-android-assets/README.md

 ## To use:
-  * Copy the 'Generate Android Assets.jstalk' file to `~/Library/Application Support/sketch/Plugins`
+  * Copy the 'Generate Mobile Assets.jstalk' file to `~/Library/Application Support/sketch/Plugins`
   * Name your artboards (this will become the `{suffix}`- i.e. normal, pressed, disabled, etc)
   * Create & name slices for your assets (this will become `{slice_name}`)
   * Run Plugins > Generate Android Assets